tabarra/txAdmin/docs/dev_notes.md

 ### Admin ACE sync:
+NOTE: Dec/2023 - why even bother?!
+Current system works, and we can exports the player permissions via state bags or whatever

 On server start, or admins permission change:
 - write a `txData/<profile>/txAcePerms.cfg` with:
     - remove_ace/remove_principal to wipe old permissions (would need something like `remove_ace identifier.xxx:xx txadmin.* any`)